 More often than not, the inability of Windows to find the second monitor has to do with the video card.
-It can’t detect the second display because the video card or graphics card does not have the latest drivers installed.
-So you need to update the drivers for Display adapters and Monitors … maybe you need to update or reinstall your NVIDIA driver.
-Check out our detailed guide on how to update the device drivers and see.
+It can’t detect the second display because the video card or graphics card does not have the correct drivers of the latest drivers installed.
+So you need to update the display drivers for—Display adapters and Monitors.
+You may need to update or reinstall your NVIDIA driver.
+Check out our detailed guide on how to update the device drivers.

 If updating the drivers doesn’t work, you can re-install them:

 - Go to Windows key + X key and then choose Device Manager.

 - Find the concerned driver in the Device Manager Window.
-If you see a yellow exclamation mark against it, right-click on it and select Roll back to rollback the driver.
+If you see a yellow exclamation mark against it, right-click on it and select Roll back to rollback the driver to its previous version.

 - If that option is not available, right-click on it and select Uninstall.
 Restart the system.